 What other holiday activities do you enjoy with your dogs?

 We have a nice tradition of taking the dogs on a family hike New Year’s morning.
 My husband and I get up as early as possible so we can drive someplace beautiful and quiet where the dogs can run free off-leash without bothering anybody.
 It’s a great way to reconnect and feel like we are all getting a fresh start on the year ahead.

 Do you have any funny stories about celebrating the holidays with your own animals?

 When I was a girl, I remember we had a cat that would always try to climb to the top of the Christmas tree.
 It was our tradition to hang a bell in the upper branches.
 If it started to ring, we knew a cat attack was in progress.
 Mom had to drop everything and run as fast as she could to prevent the tree from toppling over with the cat clinging on for dear life.
 I also have strong memories of this same cat pouncing through all the crumpled piles of wrapping paper after we opened all the presents, attacking bits of ribbon, and just having a great old time.

 Sarah, thank you for your help as we enter the holiday season with our animals.
-We look forward to hearing more from you about you at ClickerExpo 2018!
+See you at ClickerExpo 2019!